gnivil/SQLAlchemy/README.md

 print(f"Average temperature: {round(avg_temp, 2)} degrees Fahrenheit.")
 ```

-* Design a query to retrieve the last 12 months of temperature observation data (TOBS).
+* Designed a query to retrieve the last 12 months of temperature observation data (TOBS)
-* Filter by the station with the highest number of observations.
+* Filtered by the station with the highest number of observations
 ```python
 # Query the last 12 months of temperature observation date for station id USC00519281
 most_active_tobs = pd.DataFrame(session.query(Measurement.tobs).\